Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

 \subsection{Data processing}

-The data collected from LLMs was subsequently cleaned.
-An overview of the data cleaning pipeline is presented in Fig. \ref{fig:data_preprocessing}.
-Since LLMs tend to rephrase JSON dictionary keys in ways that do not exactly match the original questions, correction was performed via semantic alignment based on BERT Base Uncased model \cite{DBLP:journals/corr/abs-1810-04805}.
-For each produced key, the cosine similarity with the original questions was computed and then checked against a similarity threshold $T$.
-For robustness check, we tested $T=0.85$, $T=0.90$ and $T=0.95$ and selected the threshold that identified the most similarities.
-Having selected a value of 0.85, similarity cases exceeding the threshold were automatically corrected.
-Otherwise the error was flagged as unrecoverable and the file was discarded, calling for potential data regeneration.
+The data collected from LLMs were subsequently cleaned.
+An overview of the data-cleaning pipeline is presented in Supplementary Information C. Since LLMs tend to rephrase JSON dictionary keys in ways that do not exactly match the original questions, corrections were performed through semantic alignment based on the BERT Base Uncased model \cite{DBLP:journals/corr/abs-1810-04805}.
+For each generated key, its cosine similarity with the original questions was computed and checked against a threshold $T$.
+We selected a threshold of $T=0.85$, which captured the greatest number of valid matches; we also tested $T=0.90$ and $T=0.95$ to examine model behaviour.
+Cases with similarity scores exceeding 0.85 were automatically corrected.
+Otherwise, the error was flagged as unrecoverable, and the file was discarded, potentially requiring data regeneration.
+This places MEDS within recent work on automated data-cleaning frameworks \cite{peng2024rlclean}, although the present pipeline targets a specific problem: repairing, estimating accuracy, and discarding structured LLM-generated JSON traces.

-Furthermore, records were discarded during the data cleaning stage if they did not pass initial structural completeness checks.
-Completeness was evaluated across both human-simulated and AI assistant responses.
-Within human shadows, we checked for incomplete or conflicting persona attributes.
-We then extended completeness checks to all tasks, requiring that all psychometric questions, reasoning summaries and topics had been answered.
-Furthermore, the completeness check for cognitive network data followed data cleaning approaches from past works \cite{stella2019forma,abramski2023cognitive}, requiring for at least $75\%$ of the 50 cue words to feature at least one association across both 25-cue batches, with no repetitions or omissions.
-The resulting discard rate differed across LLMs, ranging from $\approx1\%$ (DeepSeek Chat) to a maximum of $\approx55\%$ (Granite 4 Tiny).
+Furthermore, records were discarded during data cleaning if they did not pass initial structural-completeness checks.
+Completeness was evaluated across both human-shadow and AI-assistant modes.
+Within human-shadow data, we checked for incomplete or conflicting persona attributes.
+We then extended completeness checks to all tasks, requiring that all psychometric questions, reasoning summaries, and topics had been answered.
+The completeness check for cognitive-network data followed data-cleaning approaches from previous studies of behavioural forma mentis networks \cite{stella2019forma,abramski2023cognitive}, requiring at least $75\%$ of cues to feature at least one association across the two batches, with no repetitions or omissions.
+The resulting discard rate differed across LLMs, ranging from $\approx1\%$ for DeepSeek Chat to a maximum of $\approx55\%$ for Granite 4 Tiny.
+Discarded data were model-dependent (i.e., they depended on how the LLMs complied with the structured-output requirements) but were generated under the same prompting requirements as the accepted data.
+For the current dataset, discarded data were not analysed further.